regenwatchdog/regenwatchdog.github.io/_estates/hounslow/conventestate.md

   - '-0.393576,51.494632'
 published: true
 ---
+440 homes are earmarked for demolition on Hounslow's Convent Way estate.

 In January 2020, Hounslow's Cabinet [agreed a comprehensive review](https://democraticservices.hounslow.gov.uk/documents/s157644/CEX432%20Housing%20Estate%20Regeneration%20Programme.pdf) of its 171 council estates with a view to infill or redevelopment.

 In the [Cabinet report](https://democraticservices.hounslow.gov.uk/documents/s157644/CEX432%20Housing%20Estate%20Regeneration%20Programme.pdf) it was agreed that six estates had already been identified as 'poor performing estates'.